 In most cases, adding sewage backup coverage to an existing home owner's insurance policy costs as little as $ 40 - $ 50 per year.It may matter where the blockage occurred

 Depending on how your insurance policy reads, coverage may be afforded for sewage backup claims when the blockage was found to be within your property line.
 A blockage that was found to be below the street for instance, would not be covered.
-For this reason, it is important to have your plumber detail where the blockage was found to be in his reports.
+For this reason, it is important to have your plumber detail where the blockage was in his reports.
 Should your insurance company request this information, you will be able to accurately support the cause of damages and where it was.If the sewage backup is the result of tree root damage, it may matter where the tree is